ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Session Planner/Tharizdunian Dungeon Part 2.md

 # 2. Statues of Zhavasu

->In the eastern alcove of this hall is a life-size statue made of dark, greasy stone depicting a human with long, straight hair wearing a bejewelled headband.
+>In the southern alcove of this hall is a life-size statue made of dark, greasy stone depicting a human with long, straight hair wearing a bejewelled headband.
 He dons thick robes and carries a staff in one hand, and a large grimoire in the other.
 The grimoire has a large spiral carved into the front of it.
+One thing you notice about the statue is it is missing ears.
 >
 >The statue is on a raised pedestal that has the words "Progenitor Zhavasu" carved into it.
 Also carved into the pedestal are six small faces of varying ancestry.

-###### Closer look at the faces:
+###### Investigating the faces:

 >The faces, from left to right depict the following ancestries: a dwarf, a man, an elf, a halfling, a woman, and a dragonborn.
 Strangely enough they are all very life-like though they are all missing their ears.
 You notice that they look like they can be pressed, like buttons.